horlacholeksii-sketch/QA-Portfolio/Test-Documentation/Bingo-Gold-Master.md

 Session Recovery: Disconnect during a match and reconnect; verify the game session continues from the last saved state.

-Backgrounding Performance: Minimize the app for 2 minutes (Background state); verify the session is maintained upon returning.

 Hardware Optimization: Verify the app does not trigger "High Battery Usage" or "Overheating" warnings after 30 minutes of continuous play.

 3. UI, UX & Localization